 Of course, on the day of trial, your eviction attorney should have previously prepared a proposed judgment, a default judgment, a settlement agreement, an agreed judgment, and a motion for continuance (these last three are used in the event your attorney talks your tenant into a settlement).

 Whew!
 Not included in this list are other documents that are sometimes needed such as subpoenas, applications for writs under special circumstances, and other various communications with the court.
-Because your eviction trial can occur within only weeks after your eviction attorney files your lawsuit, your eviction lawyer really needs to complete these forms on the day you hire him.
+Because your eviction trial can occur within only weeks after your tenant eviction attorney for landlords files your lawsuit, your eviction lawyer really needs to complete these forms on the day you hire him.

 Girling Law has created an application that plugs your data into every form we could possibly need in your eviction.
 No matter what fork in the road your tenant takes, we have the forms ready to go on the day you hire us.
 When you receive our attorney client agreement, you will know all of your case’s forms have already been completed because your attorney client contract is one of the forms produced in this application.
 Best of all, because Girling Law has automated the form building process, we NEVER charge you for drafting documents!